 The cover of the premiere issue of B. Smith's style magazine, B. Smith Style.

-A segment from an episode of B. Smith With Style featuring celebrity guest Gladys Knight.
+A segment from an episode of B. Smith With Style with celebrity guest Gladys Knight.

 Smith was eventually diagnosed with early-onset Alzheimer’s disease, and chronicles her journey with the disease in her memoir Before I Forget: Love, Hope, Help and Acceptance in Our Fight Against Alzheimer’s.